 Look for shops using seasonal fruits and simple flavors, these will give you the best tasting experience.

-With gelato shops popping up at every corner, it’s important you know which ones serve fresh and natural gelato made daily.
-Many gelateries use artificial flavors – these fake additives weaken the chilly dessert’s bold and tasty flavor.
+While gelato shops pop up at every corner, it’s important you know which ones serve fresh and natural gelato made daily.
+Many gelateries use artificial flavors – these fake additives weaken the frozen treat’s bold and tasty flavor.
 Before you pick a gelaterie and order a sweet treat, ask yourself three questions.

 What color is the gelato?
 When you step into a gelato shop, take notice of the colors.
 If they are especially bright or neon, this means the shop uses artificial flavors and colors.
 For example, the pistachio flavor should be darker and look like the natural colors of a pistachio nut, not neon green.

 How is it presented?
 Many gelato shops in Italy try to get your attention with fanciful presentations.
-Stay away from these places, because it means that shop uses artificial preservatives to keep the gelato frozen.
+Stay away from these places, because it means that shop uses artificial preservatives.
 Authentic gelato must be kept in metal containers with lids at specific temperatures to prevent it from melting.

 What kind of flavors are offered?
-The flavors offered at a gelato shop offer strong clues about the quality of the frozen delicacy.
-Unnatural flavors like bubblegum or cookies and cream are a giveaway that a shop uses artificial ingredients.
+The flavors offered at a gelato shop offer strong clues about the quality of the frozen treats.
+But, unnatural flavors like bubblegum or cookies and cream are a giveaway that a shop uses artificial ingredients.
 Stick with shops who serve flavors that occur in nature: think strawberry, lemon, vanilla, hazelnut, coconut and coffee.
 Combine these delicious, simply flavors to your heart’s content.

 Now I’m Craving Gelato, Where Should I Go?

 If you’re going to Italy, gelaterias are a dime a dozen.
 But as you now know, not all gelato is created equal.
-Skip the shops that feature mountains of brightly-colored gelato, typically located in super touristic areas of town.
+In short, skip the shops that feature mountains of brightly-colored gelato.
 Here are the best places to get gelato in Rome, Florence and Venice.
 We know from experience.

 - Fatamorgana – Address: Piazza degli Zingari, 5-00184 | Hours: 12 a.m.-10p.m. |